 At the end of a molt, your hermit crab may have an entirely new claw.
 Alternatively, it could take two or even three molts to regenerate a claw completely, but one molt will be enough to get your hermit crab fully functional again.

-If it’s going to be a while before your hermit crab is scheduled to molt, it’ll need to learn to adapt to life without a claw.
+If it’ll be a while before your hermit crab is scheduled to molt, it’ll need to learn to adapt to life without a claw.
 There isn’t a quick resolution.

 Can a Hermit Crab Survive without its Claw?